How It All Started

 After much blood, sweat, tears, pleading, moaning and sheer luck, I got everything ready to go.
 After a few false starts (and a dead printer), at the end of May 1997 the first edition rolled off the presses (well, the Xerox Docutech to be precise).
 I re-printed 7 or 8 times before making any significant changes.
 The first few runs were very well received but it was a rather sparse book at that time.
 After fearing that the first edition's files were lost to time, I was finally able to locate them on an old CD-ROM in the spring of 2020, and I'm now able to offer both a PDF and reprint of that very first book here on the site.
 I'm still amazed how far along this project has come since 1997!

-The 2023 Edition will be sent to press in late-October 2022 and is expected to begin deliveries during the first week of November.
+The 2023 Edition went to press in late October 2022 and deliveries began during the first week of November.
 Another 14 pages were added to this new edition documenting the former IRT Manhattan and Bronx elevated networks and the never-built IND second system.
 IRT marker lights were added, photos of certain abandoned stations are now included, and for the first time in 26 years, there's now an two page table of contents!

 There has also been another pricing change.
 Paper costs are spiraling ever higher, and combined with 26 new pages in the last two years I've had to boost the price of the printed book to $64.95.
 To help offset that higher price a bit the PDF version is included at no additional charge this year.
 Higher shipping prices across all mail types are also going into effect as the book is readied for press.